ArchetypalTech/hardhat-blended-plugin/README.md

 Each configuration object should have the following fields:

 - `contractDir`: The relative path to the Rust contract directory from the project root.
 For example, `"contracts/my_contract"`.
+Keep in mind that the Rust contract directory should contain a `Cargo.toml` file.
+And contract name should be the same as the rust package name in the `Cargo.toml` file.
 - `interfacePath`: The relative path to the Solidity interface that corresponds to the Rust contract.
 For example, `"contracts/IMyContract.sol"`.

 Here is an example of how to set it: